LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Login Command
 =============

-This command authenticates the user with the Atriumdb server using a QR code.
+This command authenticates the user with the AtriumDB server using a QR code.
 It sends a request to the server to get the authentication configuration, generates a device code, displays a QR code for the user to scan, and then checks if the user has completed the authentication process.
 If successful, the API token is set in the user's environment variables.

 Usage
 -----